v-maxson/Discord.jsTemplate/README.md

 ## About:
 This is a simple template for Discord bots written in TypeScript with the `discord.js-light` library.
 It comes with a basic set of features including Command and Event handlers.
 It also includes code snippets for Visual Studio Code (if you'd like to add snippets for other editors, please submit a pull request).

+> Maintainers Note: This repository is not regularly maintained, and may not be completely up-to-date with new features/bugfixes for Discord.js (or other dependencies).

 ------------------------------------------------

 ### Requirements: